nacl/CMakeCooking/APPLY.md

 In this way, we can build arbitrary acyclic graphs of dependencies with recipes with maximal flexibility in terms of how we provide each ingredient.

+#### ExternalProject Arguments

+When using ingredients with dependencies of their own, many normal configuration-related `EXTERNAL_PROJECT_ARGS` will not function, given that CMakeCooking overrides the `CONFIGURE_COMMMAND` argument passed to `ExternalProject_add`.
+Typically, you'll usually need to tweak the `cmake` args that Cooking will eventually use.
+This can usually be accomplished with the `CMAKE_ARGS` argument.

+With recipes that have ingredients that do not use Cooking themselves, the full suite of configuration-related `ExternalProject` args is available.
+Such recipes will pass `CONFIGURE_COMMAND` to `ExternalProject_add` only if it is provided.

 ### Using `cmake-cooking` with integrated development environments (IDEs)

 It is very easy to use `cmake-cooking` with IDEs which offer CMake support.
 A good example is CLion from JetBrains.